yoniv1/Debris_model_3D/README.md

 If you use this model, please cite:

-Verhaegen, Y. & Huybrechts, P. (2025).
-Coupling debris transport to 3D higher-order ice flow dynamics to model the behavior and climate change response of debris-covered glaciers.
-Journal of Geophysical Research – Earth Surface.
+Verhaegen, Y., & Huybrechts, P. (2026).
+Coupling debris transport to 3D higher‐order ice flow dynamics to model the behavior and climate change response of debris‐covered glaciers.
+Journal of Geophysical Research: Earth Surface, 131, e2025JF008748. https://doi.org/10.1029/2025JF008748.

 The corresponding Zenodo folder can be found here: http://doi.org/10.5281/zenodo.17693004.